Signature & Handwriting

 Students with Low Vision

 Some students with low vision will need very little accommodations or specialized instruction to develop legible handwriting or a legal signature.
 Other students, on the other hand, will need a considerable amount of support.
 Students need to develop legible handwriting that can be read by themselves and others.
 As with all areas of instruction, the instruction will be most meaningful when practiced within the context of meaningful activities that are age and developmentally appropriate.
 Depending on the student's needs, the school's occupational therapist may be a great resource to assist in developing these skills.

 Using Optical Devices

-Depending on the student's level of vision, the student may need an electronic magnifier.
-An electronic magnifier can be used not only to view information at near (and distance if the magnifier has the ability to toggle between near and distance), but also to use to complete writing assignments.
-The electronic magnifier allows the student to sit upright, adjust the magnification, and adjust the contrast to meet their individual needs.
-Unlike handheld magnifiers, the student's can view information hands free.
+Depending on the student's level of vision, the student may need a Video Magnifier.
+A video magnifier can be used not only to view information at near (and distance if the magnifier has the ability to toggle between near and distance) but also to use to complete writing assignments.
+The video magnifier allows the student to sit upright, adjust the magnification, and adjust the contrast to meet their individual needs.
+Unlike handheld magnifiers, the student's can view information hands-free.

 Using Non-Optical Devices